Learn-NEAR/NCD.L1.sample--thanks/README.md

  * give thanks to the owner of the contract
  * and optionally attach tokens
  */
-function say(message: string, anonymous: bool): bool
+function say(message: string, anonymous: bool): bool;

 // ------------------------------------
 // owner methods